Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.5 per game.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the NBA.
+- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per game.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.
+- On the glass, the Heat have allowed 41.9 rebounds per contest, which puts them sixth in the NBA.

-- Looking at assists, the Heat have conceded 25.6 per game, 14th in the NBA.
+- Conceding 25.6 assists per game, the Heat are the 14th-ranked squad in the league.

 Grant Williams vs. the Heat